 Our light environmental footprint is important to us.
 We minimise packaging as much as we can and we use no plastic when packing orders, except in rare cases where we may re-use bubble-wrap in which something has been delivered to us.
 Our inks are vegetable-oil based and our paper and card is uncoated, so that it is completely compostable as well as recyclable.
-However, some of our cards and notebooks do come in a minimal protective cellophane sleeve, because we have found that when these vulnerable items are not protected they are too easily damaged, and the rate of spoilage is very high.
-Cellophane is a plant-based product that biodegrades completely, but we are aware that the carbon disulphide that is sometimes used in its manufacture is toxic.
-On balance, at present the environmental cost of the cellophane is outweighed by the much higher environmental cost of throwing away spoiled cards and notebooks.
+However, some of our cards and notebooks do come in a minimal protective polypropylene sleeve, because we have found that when these vulnerable items are not protected they are too easily damaged, and the rate of spoilage is very high.
+On balance, we feel that the environmental cost of the sleeve is outweighed by the much higher environmental cost of throwing away spoiled cards and notebooks.
 However, we would prefer to use no plastic whatsoever in our products.
 Therefore over the course of 2021 and 2022 we are in the process of switching over to a biodegradable film sleeve instead, looking for a solution to this problem which has the least impact.

 Nearly all Cambridge Imprint products are designed, manufactured, finished and packaged in England.
 Our patterned paper is printed in Bethnal Green in London.
 From there it travels all over the country, up to Sheffield and Stoke-on-Trent, across to Bedfordshire and Suffolk and down into Devon, to all sorts of small English manufacturing businesses where it is made into other products.
 We work with a range of box-makers, book-binders, potteries and textile printers to make our patterns and papers into enduring, resilient, beautiful, useful things.